groovyghoul/ggd/README.md

 ## Overview

-`ggd` (Go Go Directory) is a simple yet powerful PowerShell script that helps you quickly access your favorite directories.
+`ggd` (Go Go Directory) is a simple PowerShell script that helps you quickly access your favorite directories.
 It stores a list of frequently used directories in a text file and provides commands to add, remove, navigate to, list, and clear these directories, using `fzf` for fuzzy searching and easy selection.

 ## Features